unijs/unijs/README.md

 };
 ```

-####UniJS-builder
+####UniJS-Builder
-UniJS-builder simplifies the usage of UniJS.
+UniJS-Builder simplifies the usage of UniJS.
 By defining the path of your Routes file it compiles with babel, browserify and uglifyify.
 Then it adds the bundle to the resources.

 ```js
 var unijs = require('unijs');